How to Start an Internet Pharmacy Startup Like Capsule?

 Similarly, as per market requirements and trends, a pharmacy should be able to generate multiple revenue streams to not only earn more but to build a larger user base.

-Components of an internet pharmacy’s IT infrastructure
+Components of a digital pharmacy’s IT Infrastructure

 Can you imagine Uber without its app?
 Of course not!